brubinstein/diffpriv/README.md

 The above example demonstrates the main components of `diffpriv`:

 -   Virtual class `DPMech` for generic mechanisms that captures the non-private `target` and releases privatized responses from it.
 Current subclasses
-    -   `DPMechLaplace`, `DPMechGaussian`: the Laplace and Gaussian mechanisms for releasing numeric responses with additive noise; and
+    -   `DPMechLaplace`, `DPMechGaussian`: the Laplace and Gaussian mechanisms for releasing numeric responses with additive noise;
-    -   `DPMechExponential`: the exponential mechanism for privately optimizing over finite sets (which need not be numeric).
+    -   `DPMechExponential`: the exponential mechanism for privately optimizing over finite sets (which need not be numeric); and
+    -   `DPMechBernstein`: the Bernstein mechanism for privately releasing multivariate real-valued functions.
 -   Class `DPParamsEps` and subclasses for encapsulating privacy parameters.
 -   `sensitivitySampler()` method of `DPMech` subclasses estimates target sensitivity necessary to run `releaseResponse()` of `DPMech` generic mechanisms.
 This provides an easy alternative to exact sensitivity bounds requiring mathematical analysis.
 The sampler repeatedly probes `DPMech@target` to estimate sensitivity to data perturbation.
 Running mechanisms with obtained sensitivities yield random differential privacy.